blab/flu-forecasting-delays/README.md

 Reducing submission lags provided little improvement to forecasting accuracy but decreased the uncertainty in current clade frequencies by 50\%.
 These results show the potential to substantially improve the accuracy of existing influenza forecasting models by modernizing influenza vaccine development and increasing global sequencing capacity.

+Supplemental data are available on Zenodo at https://zenodo.org/records/13742375.

 ## Analysis

 Run analysis on a SLURM cluster.